 [All photos by BUILD LLC]

-The front entry sequence plays an important role on the CSH2014 and owes its success to landscape design.
+The front entry sequence plays an important role on the CSH2014 and owes its success in part to landscape design.
 Because the entry to the home sits approximately nine feet above grade, access is created through a series of terraces, each a feature custom designed for the house.
 These terraces make the approach feel less like a long stairway and allow for a neighborly front stoop experience as well as providing bleachers for any impromptu sporting events that may take place in the driveway.
 The poured concrete stoop supports framed stairs above with ipe decking and galvanized steel guardrails.
 Recessed step lights illuminate the pathway at night.

 Bamboo in dark grey planter boxes by Loll provide a subtle backdrop of greenery and hide a private basement entrance without detracting from the stoop and formal entrance.
 We’re big fans of these planter boxes: they’re made from recycled plastic, they’re well engineered and show up flat packed, and don’t easily fade from sun exposure.
 A few smaller models of the Loll planters are also located on the upper level deck for kitchen herbs.

-Turfstone permeable grid pavers were used at the driveway to soften the street-side experience while still providing a solid driving surface at the garage approach.
+Turfstone permeable grid pavers were used at the driveway to soften the street-side experience while still providing a handsome and solid driving surface at the garage approach.
 Installed on a proper base of washed rock and sand, Turfstone is considered pervious and thereby helps to keep the impervious square footage lower.
 The project required five pallets of the pavers over a rock and sand base.
 The pavers are made to go diagonally (or ‘on the points’), but we found that straightening the grid to align with the architecture creates a much more refined appearance.
 This orientation requires more cutting and fitting but the final result is worth it.
 Once they’re set in place, sand is used to fill the voids, which also slowly fills any gaps or airspaces below them following the final leveling and tuning performed at install.
 For this application, moss was harvested from neighboring parks and placed in the cells.
 Currently dormant due to a dry spring, the moss will come back to a more vivid color this fall.
 We avoided using grass in the pavers since that becomes a maintenance condition, not only in having to mow your driveway, but also having to tend to grass that is getting run over in some spots and left alone in others.
 More often than not, this doesn’t look or feel very good.
 The moss will grow and fill-in over time, softening the hardscape and providing a rare tactile experience of touching Pacific Northwest nature at the entry.